 Impaired Driver Rehabilitation Program

-Howard Center offers the Vermont State approved Impaired Driver Rehabilitation Program (IDRP) classes for individuals who have had their license suspended because of an impaired driving violation.
-Individuals must attend the IDRP classes before they can have their license reinstated.
-First-time and multiple impaired driving offenders seeking reinstatement of driving privileges and court ordered participants are eligible.
-Clients may choose between evening or weekend sessions.
+Howard Center offers the Vermont State approved Impaired Driver Rehabilitation Program (IDRP) for individuals who have had their license suspended because of an impaired driving violation.
+Individuals may need to complete the IDRP before they can have their driving privileges reinstated.

-IDRP provides assessment, education, and referral following license suspension resulting from a drinking and driving conviction.
-Howard Center offers several options for completing the program, including monthly and weekend programs.
+The IDRP offers the State of Vermont specific evaluation, 10-hour education, referral to treatment, and review of any other applicable requirements for driving privilege reinstatement.
+Howard Center offers several options for completing the program, including evaluation appointments and monthly and weekend programs.

 Clients may refer themselves or they are referred by the Department of Motor Vehicles or the Chittenden County State’s Attorney Office.

-INCLUSION staff develop and manage all aspects of the behavioral and therapeutic elements of a student’s educational program, including family treatment and summer services.
-The program provides a broad continuum of intensive supports and services within the student’s school and community settings.
-The program is designed to ensure that a student’s needs are fully addressed without placing undue demands on the school’s regular staff.
+The INCLUSION Program serves children and youth in grades K-12 with serious emotional, behavioral, and mental health needs.
+Master’s level specialists partner with public school staff to develop and manage all aspects of the behavioral and therapeutic elements of a student’s educational program.
+A continuum of intensive supports and services are offered within the regular education environment, and also through tutorial services, to ensure that a student’s needs are fully addressed without placing undue demands on the school’s regular staff.
+Family services and summer programming are also provided.

 Intensive Family Based Services